Tom Vilsack: Beef advocacy

 In March 2012, Vilsack joined three midwest governors in a campaign to defend the use of a processed beef product made from trimmings left after beef carcasses are butchered, dubbed "pink slime" by its critics.
 He said "it's safe, it contains less fat and historically it's been less expensive" and it should be available to consumers and school districts.

 Global warming

 At a Drake University forum on climate change on April 22nd, 2014, Vilsack stated "agriculture tends to take the brunt of criticism about climate change, but the industry contributes only 9 percent of the greenhouse gases blamed for a warming planet" and that while there were "challenges globally in terms of agriculture and its contribution to greenhouse gas emissions that's not necessarily the case in the United States."

+During his second tenure as secretary, Vilsack announced the Partnerships for Climate-Smart Commodities program, which invested over $3.1 billion into projects that expand markets for commodities produced with climate-friendly practices.

 Considered resignation

 In 2015, Vilsack told Obama he was considering resigning.
 The Washington Post reported that he said, "There are days when I have literally nothing to do" as he thought to quit.
 Obama asked Vilsack to remain and to look into the problem of opioid addiction.